-The mission of the China Business Group is to study emerging business and corporate relations between Australia and China in their global context.
+The mission of the China Research Group is to study emerging business and corporate relations between Australia and China in their global context.

 China is Australia's largest trading partner and an important global investor at a time when global capital supply is scarce.
 As Chinese demand for energy, mineral resources, food security, technology and markets keeps growing, Australia has become a major investment destination for China.
 Australia China business relations are moving from trade engagement to sustainable business integration with Chinese corporate partners who are increasingly operating globally.

 Globalising Chinese business firms from the state-owned enterprise (SOE) and non-state small and medium enterprise (SME) sector are adapting to new and changing business environments.
 Domestically, they face increasing privatisation and marketization.
 Internationally, they encounter unfamiliar legal and institutional environments.
 Foreign businesses have to be aware of these constraints.
 Australia China financial and business integration is creating new opportunities and challenges which need to be anticipated and examined in detail.

 The ambition of the China Research Group is to establish within the University of Sydney Business School the leading academic network in Australia for the study of Australia China business relations and research on Chinese enterprises operating and investing in Australia.